 Day-to-Day Wear/Lighter Runs

-Like other cross-trainers that focus on stability, these are not the most comfortable models for longer runs.
+Like other cross-training shoes that focus on stability, these are not the most comfortable models for longer runs.
 However, they’re both decent for day-to-day wear and shorter runs.
 In my opinion, that’s why these two models are fairly popular amongst the CrossFit crowd, as they’re a fairly great bet for any WOD.

 Above, I mention that both of these models have pretty much identical outsoles, midsoles, and lower shoe construction (same TPU heel wrap).
 Those are the main similarities in regard to construction, and the differences come into play when we look at the upper construction.